Mike and I hopped into the car and followed our neighbour Michael (yes, another one) towards Tamrookum.

 Here’s the milk, ready to be pasteurised, although not homogenized.
 Read about the characteristics of 4Real Milk products here.

 Graham, a member of the family team, said “having time” was the stand-out difference of running a robotic dairy.
-He described how working a dairy farm is a lifestyle of shifts, and the machinery enabled them to spend some quality time together as a family.
+He described how working on a dairy farm is a lifestyle of perpetual shifts, and the machinery enabled them to spend some quality time together as a family.

 “The first Christmas we had at the house after establishing the robotic dairy, we were like: Wow, we’re actually all here at the same time!”